epfl-ada/ada-2023-project-ndlmada/README.md

 We want to achieve this distinction using a text analysis tool.
 We will compare queries (in this case, the article names linking to the target) with the plain text of the target article to assess term importance in articles and cosine similarity as a basis score for comparison.

 ### Identifying gender
 To observe differences between men and women, we need to determine the gender of people.
-However, in wikipedia, it isn't explicitly displayed.
-To do so we will take profit from Wikidata as it contains a gender category for pages about people.
+However, in Wikipedia, it isn't explicitly displayed.
+To do so we will take profit from [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) as it contains a gender category for pages about people.
 We will extract this information to obtain the required details for our more advanced analysis.

 ## Timeline